alchemyplatform/aa-sdk/site/packages/aa-core/provider/constructor.md

 # constructor

-To initialize an `SmartAccountProvider`, you must provide a set of parameters detailed below.
+To initialize a `SmartAccountProvider`, you must provide a set of parameters detailed below.

 ## Usage